Thales, leader in information systems and communications security, announces the publication of its latest 2013 Global Encryption Trends Study

 Richard Moulds, vice president strategy at Thales e-Security says:

-For industry insight and views on the latest payment security and key management trends check out our blog at www.thales-esecurity.com/blog
+For industry insight and view on the latest key management trends check out our blog at www.thales-esecurity.com/blog

 Follow Thales e-Security on Twitter @Thalesesecurity, LinkedIn, Facebook and YouTube